Things to Do in Sofia in May

 - + May dawns in Sofia with lilac on the wind and stone washed clean by night rain.
 All 1,500 parks flare into color, and residents move their living rooms outside: chessboards click, beer stands hiss open, nobody rushes home.

 - + Once Orthodox Easter crowds head home, hotel prices fall 25-30%.
-The markets don’t notice the exodus—white cherries from Kyustendil pile up next to mountain asparagus that will vanish before June.
+The markets don't notice the exodus, white cherries from Kyustendil pile up next to mountain asparagus that will vanish before June.

-- + Those 2.9 inches (74 mm) of rain sweep winter grime out of the sky; when the storm moves on, Vitosha stands sharp enough for razor-edge photographs.
+- + Those 2.9 inches (74 mm) of rain sweep winter grime out of the sky.
+When the storm moves on, Vitosha stands sharp enough for razor-edge photographs.
 Locals swear this clarity is a May-and-September exclusive.

 - + Thermometers settle in the jacket-optional sweet spot: warm enough to climb Vitosha's stone trails without numb fingers, cool enough to linger in garden bars until 11 PM without goosebumps.